SJSU272LabF18/Event-Recommender-System/README.md

 ### C. SJSU Eventbrite Project
 ### Project Description:
 The Eventbrite website is an excellent source to search for events of your choice.
 The SJSU Eventbrite project is based on similar lines.
-Currently, the Sammy App shows some information about generic events but does not give a holistic view based on students interests.
-Also, it is not department specific.
+The SJSU Eventbrite project draws some information from the Sammy App which hosts generic infrmation about events.
+### Proposed Solution
 The proposed methodology for this project is:
-1. Understand the likes, dislikes, interests of students through their choices made on Sammy App and give personalized recommendations on that basis.
-2. Categorize events available in SJSU through Sammy App under different categories.
+1. Categorize events available in SJSU under different categories.
+2. Give personalized recommendations of events based on the likes/dislikes of students.
-3. Enable students to add and host different events.
+3. Students can also host different events.
-4. Create interest groups of students and suggest interests, friends and events based on their likes, dislikes.
+4. Create interest groups of students
+5. Recommend interest groups, friends and events based on their likes, dislikes.
+Technology: Graph Database, MongoDB/ CockroachDB, IBM bluemix

 ### D. Guest predictor for Restaurants